mauriac/woocommerce-show-product-variation/README.txt

 <li>Exclude variations by attributes to display</li>
 <li>Show Variations Dropdown On Shop & Category</li>
 <li>Show Variations In Shortcodes</li>
-<li>Display variations as table on variable product page using datatable</li>
 <li>Search variations by typing search keywords</li>
 <li>Each variation will have its own "add to cart" button and this button uses AJAX so no reload needed to add it to cart </li>
 <li>Add custom name for variation</li>